Yuteoctober/wins95Portfolio/README.md

     - fixed bug where dragging out of fold cause other icon to flow in different direction by adding key to its container to rearrange(re-mount) the container
     - icons will now be saved in user localstroage

+  - Added notification when page loaded
+    - display message and running animation

 Library used:
   - React Draggable => drag and drop functionality
   - Framer-motion => for some animation